puppetlabs/best-practices/migrating-to-cd4pe.md

 ![Merge-Back](images/data/before_mergeback.png)

-In order to ensure that we can have CD4PE deploy new bookkeeping branches with the same revisions as the existing branches (and therefore not cause any unnecessary changes) we need to create a `master` branch which contains all of the commits in the repository.
+In order to ensure that we can have CD4PE deploy new bookkeeping branches with the same revisions as the existing branches (and therefore not cause any unnecessary changes) we need to create a `main` branch which contains all of the commits in the repository.

 ### Perform the Merge-Back

-Before creating the `master` branch, perform a merge-back.
+Before creating the `main` branch, perform a merge-back.
 To do this we need to merge the long lived branches back onto each other in reverse order.
 In the above environment this would mean:

 * Create a pull request from `production` to `staging`
 * Review the changes and merge the PR